DEEP13-2-5/Hotelbnb/README.md

 Hotelbnb is a full-stack web application inspired by Airbnb, designed to facilitate the listing, discovery, and booking of accommodations.
 The platform allows users to create, manage, and explore various accommodations worldwide.

 ## Live Demo
-Here are the demo of the project https://hotelbnb-nj6a.onrender.com/listings
+Here is the demo of the project https://hotelbnb-nj6a.onrender.com/listings